 COVID-19 was declared a global pandemic by the World Health Organization on March 11, 2020 which coincided with significant commercial and geopolitical conflict among major oil producers.
+Actions taken around the world to help mitigate the spread of COVID-19 include restrictions on travel, quarantines in certain areas, and forced closures for certain types of public places and businesses.
 These events have caused significant financial market turmoil and the situation is dynamic with all countries around the world responding in different ways.
-The Company continues to monitor and assess the impacts COVID-19 and falling global oil prices will have on its business activities.
-However, it is not possible to reliably estimate the length or severity of these impacts at this time and the resulting effect on the Company's financial results.
+The potential direct and indirect impacts of the economic volatility have been considered in management's estimates and have been reflected in our results with any significant changes described in the relevant financial statement note.

-Notes to Financial Statements

-For the years ended December 31, 2020 and 2019

-(in Canadian dollars)
+Notes to Financial Statements For the years ended December 31, 2021 and 2020 (in Canadian dollars)